 One of the objectives of our study is to investigate the impact of the onset freezing temperature and the freezing efficiency on secondary ice production.
 As mentioned in the introduction, the onset temperatures vary with the type of the INPs.
-The Morrison scheme uses the Cooper parameterization (Cooper, 1986), in which freezing begins at a temperature of -8°C. The temperature where freezing begins depends on the INP types.
-Recently, Garimella et al. (2018) summarised some of the limitations of field measurements of INP and its influence on the simulated cloud forcing in a global model.
-The parameterizations derived from field and laboratory data using the continuous flow diffusion chambers (CFDCs) for example, are subject to systematic low biases due to the limit of detection, not experiencing the maximum supersaturation, and the concurrence of ice particles with drops.
-To reduce the bias, DeMott et al. (2015) proposed to apply a calibration factor of 3 to multiply the measured INP to obtain a better agreement.
+The Morrison scheme uses the Cooper parameterization (Cooper, 1986), in which freezing begins at a temperature of -8 °C. The temperature where freezing begins depends on the INP types.
+Recently, Garimella et al. (2018) summarized some of the limitations of field measurements of INPs and their influence on the simulated cloud forcing in a global model.
+The parameterizations derived from field and laboratory data using the continuous-flow diffusion chambers (CFDCs), for example, are subject to systematic low biases due to the limit of detection, not experiencing the maximum supersaturation, and the concurrence of ice particles with drops.
+To reduce the bias, DeMott et al. (2015) proposed applying a calibration factor of 3 to multiply the measured INP to obtain a better agreement.
 However, Garimella et al. (2017) noted that the calibration varied from 1.5 to 9.5 because of the lower relative humidity with respect to water than the intended values if aerosol deviated from the laminar flow, which indicates that this is one of the major problems in quantifying the formation of ice in numerical models.

-Considering these uncertainties, we investigate the influence of the onset temperature and the efficiency on the ice production in sensitivity simulations using the Morrison scheme as the control run, where the initial drop number concentration is 150 cm-3.
+Considering these uncertainties, we investigate the influence of the onset temperature and the efficiency in the ice production in sensitivity simulations using the Morrison scheme as the control run, where the initial drop number concentration is 150 cm-3.
 We also modify the Cooper parameterization in the Morrison scheme with a parameterization of DeMott et al. (2010) based on several datasets from different regions as a function of temperature.
-A recently-developed parameterization by Paukert and Hoose (2014) is also tested to probe whether dust INPs alone can produce the concentration of ice observed by the aircraft.
-The details of the control and the sensitivity tests are given in Table 1.
+A recently developed parameterization by Paukert and Hoose (2014) is also tested to probe whether dust INPs alone can produce the concentration of ice observed by the aircraft.
+The details of the control and sensitivity tests are given in Table 1.
 The Morrison scheme has several ice freezing modes, including immersion freezing, deposition freezing as a function of supersaturation with respect to water and ice for this scheme, contact freezing, homogeneous freezing, and the secondary ice production by the HM process.
 For relaxation and enhancement sensitivity simulations, we only modified the immersion freezing mode.
-The aims of the sensitivity simulations are summarised as follows.
-The early onset1 run examined the effect of active INPs at higher temperatures on secondary ice production when the onset temperature was increased to $-3^{\circ}$ C. The Cooper10x run explored the effect of more INPs (i.e., the freezing efficiency was multiplied by 10).
-The early ohnset1 & Cooper10x run combined effects of the above two, while the early onset1 & 100xINP run and the early onset2 & 100xINP run probed the effect of even higher loadings of INPs.
-The DeMott scheme (2010) was examined in runs Demott, early Demott, and Demott 10xINP.
-To investigate the effect of the dust as INP, the Bigg (1953) scheme was replaced by the Paukert and Hoose scheme (2014) since the Bigg scheme does not consider INP types, but the Paukert and Hoose scheme considers different INP types.
-The Paukert run used the mineral dust parameters in the Paukert and Hoose scheme.
-The Paukert-dust run was same as the Paukert run except that the INP numbers were increase by a factor 3.3 in the layer between 2-3 km where the coarse mode concentrations in that dust layer were approximately 3.3 times higher than those above the layer.
-(Figure 1e).
-Finally, the effect of multi-thermals on secondary ice production was examined in the multi-thermals when a second bubble of 2°C was added after 20 min into the simulation.
+The aims of the sensitivity simulations are summarized as follows.
+The early onset1 run examined the effect of active INPs at higher temperatures on secondary ice production when the onset temperature was increased to -3 °C. The Cooper10x run explored the effect of more INPs (i.e. the freezing efficiency was multiplied by 10).
+The early ohnset1 & Cooper10x run combined effects of the above two, while the early onset1 & 100xINP run and the early onset2 & 100xINP run probed the effect of